newscorp-ghfb/NewsKit/docs/CONTRIBUTING.md

 ## Merging to develop

-Should be squash merged to keep history on develop branch clean.
+SHOULD be squash merged to keep history on develop branch clean.

 ## Merging develop to master

-Merge to master is done as a part of the release process, should be a merge commit to preserve history.
+Merge to master is done as a part of the release process, and SHOULD be a merge commit to preserve history.